keenanschott/keenanschott.com/content/about.md

 my travels, technology, education, projects, and anything else that might come to mind.
 On my [portfolio][1] page, I have an up-to-date overview of my professional achievements as well as my up-to-date resume.
-You can find links to all of my public facing social media accounts that I regularly use in the footer of this site.
+You can find links to all of my public-facing social media accounts that I regularly use in the footer of this site.

 Thanks for stopping by!